radixdlt/scrypto-challenges/3-lending/dexian_lending_protocol/readme.md

-* Set the setting time to one year later
+* Set the time to one year later
 * repayment `USDT`
 * repayment `USDC`
 ```